H3inAK/Health-Mate/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the  GNU GENERAL PUBLIC LICENSE.
 See `LICENSE` for details.

-## Contact

-For inquiries, contact [csthantzinoo@gamil.com] or visit the [GitHub repository](https://github.com/H3inAK/Health-Mate).